mariamartinezgonzalez/PROJECT-BANK/README.md

   - First we clean rows and we have just left with 100 clients.

-  - We change these 6 variables from string to integer category: ttrition Flag, Gender, Education_Level, Marital_Status, Income Category, Card Category.
+  - We change these 6 variables from string to integer category: Attrition Flag, Gender, Education_Level, Marital_Status, Income Category, Card Category.

 **CODE IN PYTHON TO MAKE THE NUMERICAL VARIABLES:**